 - Escherichia coli (E.coli) - certain strains of this bacteria can cause serious abdominal illness

 - Salmonella - bacteria that can cause fever, diarrhea, and stomach cramps

 - Staphylococcus aureus (Staph) - a germ most people carry.
 In some cases, it can lead to sepsis, pneumonia, and other serious illnesses.

 - Streptococcus (Strep) - bacteria causing a host of illnesses from strep throat to scarlet fever, and pneumonia

-By focusing on the most germ-ridden areas of your home, you can eliminate bacteria, mold, and fungi, and reduce your family’s chances of getting sick.
+By focusing on the most germ-laden areas of your home, you’ll help to eliminate bacteria, mold, and fungi – and reduce your family’s chances of getting sick.

-When you leave home to go about your daily activities, you may be bringing some uninvited guests back home on your:
+Whenever you come home, you might be bringing uninvited guests back on your: